payshares-legacy/payshares-core/docs/fuzzing.md

-While it runs, it will write new crashes to files in `fuzz-findings`; before pouncing on these as definite evidence of a flaw, you should confirm the crash by feeding it to an instance of `stellar-core --fuzz` run by hand, elsewhere (in particular, not fighting for control over tmpdirs with the fuzzer's `stellar-core` instances).
+While it runs, it will write new crashes to files in `fuzz-findings`; before pouncing on these as definite evidence of a flaw, you should confirm the crash by feeding it to an instance of `payshares-core --fuzz` run by hand, elsewhere (in particular, not fighting for control over tmpdirs with the fuzzer's `payshares-core` instances).
 Often a fuzzer "crash" is just the subprocess hitting a ulimit; by default we use an 8GB virtual-address ulimit, but it is still possible to exceed this.
-It is also useful to keep a separate build of `stellar-core` in a different directory with `--enable-asan`, or valgrind, in order to diagnose crashes.
+It is also useful to keep a separate build of `payshares-core` in a different directory with `--enable-asan`, or valgrind, in order to diagnose crashes.